Wapatali/jbencode/README.md

 # JBencode

-_JBencode_ is a small library written in Java that lets you encode and decode according to the specifications of the [Bencode](https://en.wikipedia.org/wiki/Bencode) algorithm.
+_JBencode_ is a small library written in Java that lets you encode and decode according to the specifications of the [Bencode](https://wiki.theory.org/BitTorrentSpecification#Bencoding) algorithm.
-There are already enough libraries for this, and _JBencode_ is not intended to replace them.
-It's just a simple implementation proposal.
+It is designed to be easy to learn and use, with a minimalist and lightweight implementation.

 ## Installation

+The examples below use _Gradle_ as a project manager.
 The library is published in the _Github Packages_ registry and must therefore be declared in your `build.gradle` file:

 ```groovy